OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ...
 ```

-The *User-Agent* directive refers to the specific web spider/robot/crawler.
-For example the *User-Agent: Googlebot* refers to the spider from Google while “User-Agent: bingbot” refers to crawler from Microsoft/Yahoo!. `User-Agent: *` in the example above applies to all [web spiders/robots/crawlers](https://support.google.com/webmasters/answer/6062608?visit_id=637173940975499736-3548411022&rd=1) as quoted below:
+The [User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) directive refers to the specific web spider/robot/crawler.
+For example, the `User-Agent: Googlebot` refers to the spider from Google while `User-Agent: bingbot` refers to crawler from Microsoft. `User-Agent: *` in the example above applies to all [web spiders/robots/crawlers](https://support.google.com/webmasters/answer/6062608?visit_id=637173940975499736-3548411022&rd=1) as quoted below:

 `User-agent: *`